0b10/notes/README.md

 * What are the differences between the tools for each?
 * What are the benefits for each?
 * When to use each?
+* How does Gitlab fit into all of this?
+    * How does it compare to competition?
+    * How much is Gitlab?

 #### CDN